HoldenFolk/BikeRentalDApp/Deliverable 1.md

 The overall technology of online bike sharing services was researched.
 Studies that talked about the privacy implications of this technology were the keypoint of this research.
 Finally, the data these companies collect and what they do with it was researched as well.

-**Results**
+## Results

 The policies of BIXI, LIME, BIRD CANADA, and Citi Bike were very general.
 It was difficult to find proper documentation on the delimitations they have in place to minimize the collection and use of personal data.
 They justify their collection by stating that they provide a service and need to improve it.
 However, the service is not clearly defined, and neither are their data retention policies, other than keeping data as long as it fulfills the purpose for which it was collected, generally to improve or provide the service.
 Similarly, the safeguards used to guarantee proper protection of the data are described as 'secure', but the level of security is not clearly specified.

 Data analysis of the API clarified the underlying privacy concerns around the Bixi technology.
 Of the data collected, three areas of interest were logging personal identifiers, logging trip information, and data aggregation.

 The first interest data was returned from a response to the Bixi account information endpoint.
 This endpoint is called at the start of every user session and delivers sensitive user data to the mobile application.
 Various personal identifiers can be found within the response, showing the extent of the information Bixi keeps stored for each user.
-The complete list of identifiers can be seen in the figure (insert figure here).
+The complete list of identifiers can be seen in [figure 3.](## Appendix).
 Even more concerning is that Bixi stores the credit card expiration date, which violates their privacy policy.
 (Insert figure here)

 A second cause for concern was found in the HTTP request made after a trip had been finished.
 This request, also made to the Bixi private API, is sent after docking your bike at a station.
 The information in the response body included trip statistics, geo-location data of the docking stations, and time stamps.
 All this information is directly linked with a unique identifier that Bixi uses to associate the information with the user.
 Aggregating this data could infer a user's daily routine and even more subtle information, such as physical ability.
 The complete response can be found (Here)